-Supporting Early Emerging Development Skills (SEEDS) offers in home parent education, child developmental screenings and support services to adolescent parents age 22 and under living within Multnomah County.
+Supporting Early Emerging Development Skills (SEEDS) offers in home parent education, child developmental screenings and support services to adolescent parents age 22 and under living within the City of Portland.
 The SEEDS Program utilizes the Parents As Teachers (PAT) Curriculum.

 Child Welfare and Foster Care Program

 The Echo program provides intensive case management and life skills services with an additional focus on hands-on parent education, child development and DHS advocacy to parents age 22 and under.
-Parents in Echo typically have an open case with DHS child welfare, are in foster care themselves or may not have custody of their children.
+Parents in Echo typically have an open case with DHS Child Welfare, are in foster care themselves or their children are in a foster placement.

-The Homesafe Program offers housing assistance and intensive case management for homeless teen mothers aged 20 and under at entry.
+The Homesafe Program offers housing assistance and intensive case management for houseless young mothers aged 20 and under at entry.
 The Housing Assistance to Pregnant and Parenting Youth (HAPPY) program provides short term rental assistance for young parents up to age 22.

 The Christina Project offers domestic violence education through harm reduction case management, support and advocacy for moms age 22 and under who are currently experiencing or have experienced intimate partner violence.